Arab League–Iran relations: Oman

-Palestine
+Palestinian Territories

-Iran (after the 1979 Iranian Revolution) closed the Israeli embassy in Tehran and replaced it with a Palestinian embassy.
-Iran favors Palestinian national ambitions and officially endorses the replacement of Israel with a unitary Palestinian state or whatever choice the Palestinian people decide through a democratic vote.
+After the Islamic Revolution, the new theocratic government brought an end to the Iran–Israel relationship; it rescinded the country's recognition of Israeli sovereignty before closing the Israeli embassy in Tehran and repurposing it for the Palestine Liberation Organization.
+Iran officially endorses the destruction of Israel (or the "Zionist entity"), favouring the establishment of one Palestinian state encompassing both Israel and the Palestinian territories, with Jerusalem as its capital city.

-Several Palestinian groups, including Hamas, are Iranian allies.
-The Iranian government also gives substantial assistance to the Hamas government in Gaza, which depends on outside sources for an estimated 90% of its budget.
-Iranian support has not been unconditional however, and in July and August 2011 Iran cut funding to show its displeasure at "Hamas's failure to hold public rallies in support" of Syrian President Bashar al-Assad during the 2011 Syrian uprising.
-In part for this reason, Hamas was unable to pay July salaries of its "40,000 civil service and security employees."
+Several Palestinian militant groups, including Hamas, are close Iranian allies.
+The Iranian government also gives substantial assistance to the Hamas government in the Gaza Strip, which depends on foreign aid for an estimated 90% of its budget.
+Iranian support has not been unconditional however, and in July and August 2011, Iran cut funding to show its displeasure at "Hamas's failure to hold public rallies in support" of Syrian president Bashar al-Assad during the 2011 Syrian uprising.
+In part for this reason, Hamas was unable to pay the July salaries of its "40,000 civil service and security employees."

-Iran does not recognize the state of Israel and instead regards it as 'Palestine under occupation'.
-During the era of the Iranian Monarchy (1948–1979) under the Pahlavi Dynasty, Iran enjoyed cordial relations with Israel.
-Israel regarded Iran, a non-Arab power on the periphery of the Arab world, as a natural ally and counterweight to Arab ambitions as part of David Ben-Gurion's alliance of the periphery.
-Even after the Iranian Revolution and Ayatollah Khomeini's public condemnations of the "Zionist entity".
-Iran suggests that all Israeli 'occupied territory' is either given back to their respective countries (ex.
-Golan Heights back to Syria) or is replaced with a Palestinian state.
-Iran also feels that Jerusalem should be given to the Palestinians.
+Iran sometimes formally uses the term "Occupied Palestine" (e.g., on the Iranian passport) to refer to Israel.
+Before the Islamic Revolution, Israel regarded Pahlavi Iran—a non-Arab power on the periphery of the Arab world—as a natural ally and counterweight to Arab ambitions as part of the "alliance of the periphery" of Israeli prime minister David Ben-Gurion.

 Qatar

 In 1969, Iran and Qatar signed a demarcation agreement.

 Throughout the Iran–Iraq War (1980–1988), Qatar supported Saddam Hussein's Iraq financially by providing large loans and cash gifts.
 Iran's claim in May 1989 that one-third of Qatar's North Field gas reservoir lay under Iranian waters apparently was resolved by an agreement to exploit the field jointly.

 Qatar has maintained cordial relations with Iran.
 In 1991, following the end of the Persian Gulf War, former emir of Qatar Hamad bin Khalifa welcomed Iranian participation in Persian Gulf security arrangements, however due to resistance from other Persian Gulf Arab States, these never came into fruition.
 However, Qatar maintains security cooperation with Iran through bilateral ties.
 Additionally, plans were being formulated in 1992 to pipe water from the Karun River in Iran to Qatar, but after local resistance in Iran this was laid to rest.

-The Iranian community in Qatar, although large, is well integrated and has not posed a threat to the regime.
-As of 2012 relations between the two countries were cordial.
+The Iranian community in Qatar, although large, is well-integrated and has not posed a threat to the regime.
+As of 2012, relations between the two countries were cordial.